Ayehu/custom-activities/Amazon S3/AWSUploadFile/README.md

 Output Success/Failure

-MANDATORY FIELDS WHEN CREATING A USER:
+MANDATORY FIELDS WHEN UPLOAD A FILE:

 a.
 Access Key: How to get: Bellow
 b.
 Secrey Key: How to get: Bellow